Independent Commissioning Assurance

 Engagement

 Each engagement is scoped to the specific facility — factoring in IT load, documentation volume, system complexity, and review timeline.
-We provide a fixed-fee proposal after an initial review of the project scope.
-No day-rates, no ambiguity.
+We provide a fixed-fee proposal after an initial review of your project scope.
+No day-rates.
+No hidden costs.
+Complete transparency.

-Final pricing confirmed after scope review.
-Complex multi-system or large-campus facilities may exceed this range.
+Pricing confirmed after scope review.
+Large or complex facilities may exceed these ranges.

 Request a Review

-Whether you are approaching energisation, confirming a funding milestone, or seeking independent assurance before policy activation — we are available to discuss your project requirements, timeline, and documentation package.
+Whether you are approaching energisation, confirming a funding milestone, or seeking third-party verification before policy activation — we can discuss your project requirements, timeline, and documentation package.

 ✉ contact@criticon.eu